Coming Soon FY26/27 Grassroots Grant Applications

 Grassroots Arts Program Funding.

-The Jackson County Green Energy Park and Jackson County government will temporarily serve as a partner to the North Carolina Arts Council and administer sub-grants as part of the Grassroots Arts Program Grant Funding for the 2025 to 2026 fiscal year.
+Special Note: The Jackson County Green Energy Park/ Dillsboro Creative Arts Center and Jackson County Government will temporarily serve as a partner to the North Carolina Arts Council and administer sub-grants as part of the Grassroots Arts Program Grant Funding for the 2026 to 2027fiscal year.

 NC Arts Council Grassroots Arts Program.